bioball/Enumerable.js/README.md

 *utility functions for your iteratable classes*

+When you use a JavaScript array or hash table, you have so many ways to get utility functions at your disposal through libraries like Underscore, Zepto, jQuery, or natively in ECMAScript5.
+Why can't we have these same utility functions just as easily for other data structures that can be enumerated over?

 This is a port of Ruby's Enumerable module into JavaScript.
-Simply define what `.each` means for your class, and you gain access to a wealth of functions, including `reduce`, `filter`, `eachSlice, etc.
+Simply define what `.each` means for your data structure, and you gain access to a wealth of functions, including `reduce`, `filter`, `eachSlice, etc.

 Quickstart
 ==========